zzh0616/3deor-sep/docs/powerspec.md

 All power spectra are windowed (Hann) and normalized by the window energy and physical volume.

-Internally, only Fourier modes inside the inscribed k-space sphere (where all three spatial dimensions have support) are used when forming 1D and 2D averages.
+Internally, only Fourier modes inside the inscribed k-space sphere (where all three spatial dimensions have support) are used when forming the 1D spectrum.
+For the 2D spectrum, the full line-of-sight range is retained while transverse modes are restricted to the inscribed circle in (kx, ky).
 A placeholder hook for a future uv/PSF/visibility mask is present in the implementation and can be activated when the pipeline is extended to interferometric data.
+When `compute_power_spectra` is given a CUDA tensor as input (e.g., from the training pipeline), the 3D FFT is evaluated on the GPU via `torch.fft` before results are moved back to CPU/NumPy for binning and plotting.